alessioarcudi/ExIFFI/README.md

 # ExIFFI

-The Python script and Jupyter Notebooks composing this Repository contain the code used to produce the results presented in the "ExIFFI and EIF+: Interpretability and Enhanced Generalizability to Extend the
-Extended Isolation Forest" paper https://arxiv.org/abs/2310.05468.
+This is the official repository of the [*"ExIFFI and EIF+: Interpretability and Enhanced Generalizability to Extend the Extended Isolation Forest" paper*](https://arxiv.org/abs/2310.05468).

+The paper introduces Extended Isolation Forest Feature Importance (ExIFFI), a novel interpretation algorithm designed for the Extended Isolation Forest (EIF) anomaly detection model.
+ExIFFI aims to provide explanations for predictions made by EIF by computing global and local feature importance scores.
+Additionally, an enhanced variant of EIF, named EIF+, is proposed to improve generalization performance.
+The evaluation involves comprehensive experiments on synthetic and real-world datasets to assess anomaly detection performance and the effectiveness of ExIFFI for interpretation.

-## Repository Organization
+## Usefule Notes

-- models -> This folder contains the Python scripts defining the classes implementing the models presented in the paper: Extended Isolation Forest (EIF), Extended Isolation Forest Plus (EIF+) and ExIFFI: Extended Isolation Forest Feature Importance.

-- notebooks -> This folder contains some Jupyter Notebooks that were used to obtain the graphical and numerical results presented in the paper.

-- data -> Here the pkl, csv and mat files, containing the synthetic and real-world dataset used for the experiments, can be found.

-- utils -> Finally, this folder contains some Pyhton scripts were utility functions, used in the Notebooks and in the model classes, are defined.
+The `tutorial.ipynb` (contained in the `notebooks` folder) notebook provides a step-by-step guide on how to use ExIFFI and EIF+ for anomaly detection and interpretation.
+The notebook includes code snippets for training the models, making predictions, and computing feature importance scores.